 I set up a team at Research England to engage with universities and find out more about their priorities and challenges in research and knowledge exchange.
 Through this work, I became somewhat obsessed with our amazing university sector, which is truly one of the most wonderful things about this country, and something that should be strengthened through national policy.
 I’d love for people to talk proudly of the UK university sector in the same way people talk about the NHS – as a national treasure.
 But I also see issues, not just in universities but also in our wider R&D economy.
 Equality and diversity is a prominent one.

 I am incredibly excited about the prospects of a more R&D-intensive economy and society.
-I truly believe that ramping up R&D investment is the best way to raise productivity, prosperity and wellbeing.
-Structural issues around place, university-business partnering, and skills development are particularly interesting, and I like spending my spare time pondering these issues.
-In each of these areas, I am super keen to hear about examples of successful practice.
-I might use this blog for exploring these in more detail over the coming months, if I can find the time to post.
+I truly believe that ramping up R&D investment – public and private – is the best way to raise productivity, prosperity and wellbeing.
+Structural issues around place, university-business partnering, the development-demonstration-innovation lifecycle, and skills development are particularly interesting.
+In each of these areas, I am super keen to hear about examples of successful practice so that policy can build on these.